siberoloji/siberoloji.github.io/content/en/blog/Gaming/2024-10-30-easter-eggs-and-secrets-things-you-might-have-missed-in-counter-strike-global-offensive.md

 ---

 Counter-Strike: Global Offensive (CS:GO) is not just a competitive shooter; it's a world filled with hidden secrets, Easter eggs, and surprising details.
 From quirky references to hidden mechanics, these hidden gems add an extra layer of depth and fun to the game.
-In this blog post, we'll explore some of the most intriguing Easter eggs and secrets that you might have missed in CS:GO.
+In this article, we'll explore some of the most intriguing Easter eggs and secrets that you might have missed in CS:GO.